Don Gaetz: Florida Senate

 When incumbent state senator Charlie Clary was unable to seek re-election in 2006 due to term limits, Gaetz ran to succeed him in the 4th District, which stretched from Pensacola to Panama City, including parts of southern Bay County, Escambia County, Okaloosa County, Santa Rosa County, and Walton County.
-He was initially set to face state representative Holly Benson in the Republican primary, but Benson ultimately declined to run, and Gaetz won the nomination, and then the general election, unopposed.
+He was ready to face state representative Holly Benson in the Republican primary, but Benson ultimately declined to run, so Gaetz won the nomination, and then the general election, unopposed.

 During his first term in the Senate, Gaetz served as Chairman of the Senate Education Committee and attracted headlines when he attacked a Florida Department of Education official over a teacher bonus initiative.
 Gaetz sponsored legislation that would have expanded Florida Comprehensive Assessment Test material to include social studies, broadened the group of people determining state standards, granted honors diplomas to high-achieving test takers, and taught world languages in elementary schools.
 He was re-elected without opposition in 2010.

 In 2012, following the reconfiguration of the state's legislative districts, Gaetz was drawn into the 1st District, which included much of the territory that he had previously represented but dropped the extension into Pensacola for an inclusion of Holmes County, Jackson County, and Washington County.
 He won the Republican nomination uncontested; in the general election he faced independent candidate Richard Harrison.
-Gaetz campaigned on his grassroots efforts to introduce himself to potentially new constituents in the district and attacked his opponent for his "misunderstanding of the legislative process."
-Ultimately, Gaetz was re-elected after winning 74% of the vote to Harrison's 26%.
+Gaetz campaigned with grassroots efforts to introduce himself to potentially new constituents in the district and attacked his opponent for his "misunderstanding of the legislative process."
+Ultimately, Gaetz was re-elected by winning 74% of the vote to Harrison's 26%.

 This house served as Truman's home in the 1998 film, The Truman Show.
 The house is owned by the Gaetz family.

 Gaetz served as the president of the Florida Senate from 2012–2014.

 Interim

-He was appointed by the Senate to the Constitution Revision Commission and by the House of Representatives as a member and current chairman of Triumph Gulf Coast, a $1.5 billion economic development and recovery fund for coastal Northwest Florida.
+He was appointed by the Senate to the Constitution Revision Commission and by the House of Representatives as a member and chairman of Triumph Gulf Coast, a $1.5 billion economic development and recovery fund for coastal Northwest Florida.
 He was also appointed by the president of the Senate to serve on the Florida Commission on Ethics until 2024.